PAUL JERNBERG, JR.

 Born in Chicago in 1953, Paul's early professional formation included music and piano performance studies at the American Conservatory of Music in Chicago and Lawrence University in Appleton, Wisconsin.
 He is a graduate of DePaul University in Chicago.

-His early career in secular music included work as accompanist, performer, and director in the fields of ballet, opera, and musical theater.
-Alongside this work in music, Paul was also a professional swimming coach, holding positions in Kalamazoo, Michigan, Arizona State University in Tempe, and Gothenburg, Sweden.
+His early career in secular music included work as a piano accompanist and musical theater director.
+Alongside this musical work, Paul was also a professional swimming coach, holding positions in Kalamazoo, Michigan, at Arizona State University in Tempe, and in Gothenburg, Sweden.

-In Sweden, 1983-1993, Paul's musical career expanded to include choral directing and extensive composition.
-Through living next to a Franciscan monastery and participating daily in their liturgical life, he was introduced to the treasures of grace-filled Gregorian chant and Eastern Orthodox sacred music.
+In Sweden, 1983-1993, Paul's musical career expanded to include choral directing and composition.
+During this time he also participated in the community life of a Franciscan Friary near Gothenburg, through which he was introduced to the treasures of Gregorian chant and Eastern Orthodox sacred music.

-In 2005 Paul became the founding director of Magnificat Academy, a choir school with a full academic curriculum for grades 4-12 in Warren, Massachusetts.
-After flourishing in Warren for three years, and then becoming the Choir School of St. Paul's Cathedral in Worcester, Magnificat was obliged to discontinue classes in 2011 in the midst of national and local economic crises.
-Subsequently it continued its educational mission through the support of various projects, until its transformation in 2018 to a full-fledged Institute of Sacred Music.
+In 2005 Paul became the founding director of Magnificat Academy, a Choir School with a full academic curriculum for grades 4-12 in Warren, Massachusetts.
+After flourishing in Warren for three years, it was moved to Worcester to become the Choir School of St. Paul's Cathedral.
+In the midst of national and local economic crises, Magnificat shifted its focus in 2011 to the renewal of Catholic liturgical music in the universal Church.
+Today Paul is the director of this full-fledged non-profit organization, which has been renamed Magnificat Institute of Sacred Music.

-In the summer of 2014, the renowned Schola Cantorum of St. Peter the Apostle recorded Paul’s Mass of Saint Philip Neri, which is the first published musical setting of the entire Ordinary of the Mass in English, for congregation and choir.
-Having received wide acclaim, his music is now being sung in parishes throughout the United States, as well as in Canada, New Zealand, United Kingdom and Sweden.
+In the summer of 2014, the renowned Schola Cantorum of St. Peter the Apostle recorded Paul’s Mass of Saint Philip Neri, which is the first published musical setting of the entire Ordinary of the Mass in English, for congregation and SATB choir.
+This and other sacred music by Paul is now being sung in many parishes throughout the United States, as well as in Canada, New Zealand, the United Kingdom and Sweden.